NizamiSevindi/spital_circle_demo/README.md

 ```

-### Create a `.env` file in the root directory and add your Pinecone & openai credentials as follows:
+### Create a `.env` file in the root directory and add your openai credentials as follows:

 ```ini
 AZURE_OPENAI_DEPLOYMENT_NAME="text-embedding-ada-002"